 Thoroughly vacuum your rug on both sides.
 Start with the fibers and then turn it over and vacuum the remaining side.
 Then, roll it up and take it outside for the deep cleaning.

-Test you shampoo
+Test the shampoo

 Whether you are using dish soap or shampoo, it is always wise to test it out and see how it reacts with the fabric of your rug.